pts/muxzcat/README.txt

   It ignores command-line flags, so you can specify e.g. `-cd'.

-muzxcat is a drop-in replacement for the following commands:
+muxzcat is a drop-in replacement for the following commands:

   $ xz -cd              <input.xz >output.bin
   $ unxz -cd            <input.xz >output.bin